Long-term Strategies to Keep Up with Healthy Habits

 The first thing to do if a habit is going well is simply to stick to it.

-Once we feel confident we’ve built a new habit into our routine, we can think about how we might take it to the next level, from a new habit to a lifestyle change filled with multiple habits that align with our values and goals.
+Once we feel confident that we’ve built a new habit into our routine, we can think about how we might take it to the next level – going from a new specific habit to a broader lifestyle change that includes a number of complimentary habits that align with our values and goals.

-For example, people who want more physical activity in their lives might start with the goal of walking everyday at lunch, eventually this could become part of an overall healthier active lifestyle including a range of similar habits like taking the stairs, walking to get groceries, and biking to work.
+For example, people who want more physical activity in their lives might start with the goal of walking every day at lunch.
+Eventually this could become part of a broader active lifestyle change that includes a range of similar habits like taking the stairs, walking to get groceries, and cycling to work.

 When things are going well, try to harness that momentum to keep the habit going and see if there are opportunities to build on it.